openvinotoolkit/model_server/docs/docker_container.md

 ```

 Running the inference operation on GPU requires the ovms process security context account to have correct permissions.
-It has to belong to the render group identified by the commandA
+It has to belong to the render group identified by the command:
 ```
-stat -c "group_name=%G group_id=%g" /dev/dri/renderA
+stat -c "group_name=%G group_id=%g" /dev/dri/render*
 ```
 The default account in the docker image is already preconfigured.
 In case you change the security context, use the following command
 to start the ovms container: